sammy-kablammy/.config/quick_reference/git_quick_reference.md

 # GIT QUICK REFERENCE

-explanations of common git commands because they are named terribly
+explanations of common git commands because they are named terribly i'm considering restructuring this file to be based on use case instead of command

+# git rm
+don't use this command
+it just seems to cause problems. use 'git add' and 'git restore' instead

 # git checkout
 don't use this command